 It also means that we must look outside of ourselves to find scriptural truth and then incorporate that truth within us.
 To incorporate and internalize truth is to establish trust (faith) within, and it is in our trust (faith) that we can move toward eternal life.

 To those who insist upon holding on to the opinion that one cannot find truth in regard to the correct observance of Yahweh’s festival days, especially the Feast of Passover/Unleavened Bread, and continue to justify their ignorance by thinking that Yahweh knows the true intentions of their hearts, which is to seek truth, are suffering from a strong case of self delusion.

 Since Yahweh has commanded us to observe his sacred Festival Days then it would follow that he has the minimum expectation that we would be able to observe them correctly.

 If one is actually seeking the truth of the matter then the truth should readily be found per the instructions Yahweh has provided in Scriptures.
 On the other hand, if the truth is not forthcoming this should serve as a warning sign to one’s heart.

 The reality of the situation is that Yahweh does in fact know the true intentions of your heart and therefore it would be wise to heed the following:

 Would not eloahim discover this?
 For he knows the secrets of the heart.
 (Psalms 44:21)

 I Yahweh search the mind and try the heart, to give to every man according to his ways, according to the fruit of his doings.
 (Jeremiah 17:10)

 There is a way which seems right to a man, but its end is the way to death.
 (Proverbs 14:12)

-For anyone that recognizes that the truth can, in fact, be found regarding the correct observance of Yahweh’s festival days then the Ranger would suggest you check out the book by Qadesh La Yahweh Press titled, “The Festival and Sacred Days of Yahweh.”
+For anyone who recognizes that the truth can, in fact, be found regarding the correct observance of Yahweh’s festival days then it is suggested that you check out the book by Qadesh La Yahweh Press titled, “The Festival and Sacred Days of Yahweh.”